Message from the Director

 Dear Colleagues and Friends,

-We hope you all had lovely summers!
-As we head into the Fall, all of us at the Center for OCD and Related Disorders at Columbia would like to thank you for your support as we work to advance our understanding of and treatments for OCD.
+We hope you are all enjoying the warm weather!
+As we head into the Summer, all of us at the Center for OCD and Related Disorders at Columbia would like to thank you for your support as we work to advance our understanding of and treatments for OCD.
 Here are some updates!

 - Novel therapeutics: We have partnered with Biohaven Pharmaceuticals to investigate the efficacy of a novel medication that affects the brain’s glutamate system.
 We are seeking individuals with OCD who are taking an SRI, and still experiencing clinically significant symptoms.

 - State-of-the-art technology: In collaboration with nOCD, we are investigating the feasibility of a mobile application for cognitive behavioral therapy.
 With therapist guidance, individuals with OCD can access support and therapeutic techniques on the go from their phone.